 Like their gasoline stations, the Whiting Brothers motels were targeted toward budget-minded travelers.
-I believe that the Whiting Brothers once owned 18 different motels during the years of running their roadside lodging business and all but three were on Route 66, although one of these was just a mile north of the old road.
+I believe that the Whiting Brothers once owned 18 different motels during the years of operating their roadside lodging business and all but three were on Route 66, although one of these was just a mile north of the old road.
 Postcards, AAA Tour Books, and other paper documents exist that provide information about the motels.

 Most of the old Whiting Brothers motels have been sold to new owners and continue to operate today under different names and signage.
 Some re-named motels appear to still be for nightly tourist rentals, some motels appear to be for more long-term renters, and a few are closed.
 Just three of the old motels (Barstow, Yucca, and San Fidel) have been razed.
 Interestingly the latter two locations of these three are where we can still see the original Whiting Brothers signs.
 Also look for original signage at the Continental Divide in New Mexico.

 Here is my compilation of the Whiting Brothers motels from west to east (California to New Mexico).
 All of the pictures above the heading "Other Motels?" are images of postcards: